fizruk/free-foil/README.md

 9. We do not (yet) provide a Church-encoded version of the free foil, which should improve its performance.

 [^1]: Dougal Maclaurin, Alexey Radul, and Adam Paszke.
 2023. _The Foil: Capture-Avoiding Substitution With No Sharp Edges._ In Proceedings of the 34th Symposium on Implementation and Application of Functional Languages (IFL '22).
 Association for Computing Machinery, New York, NY, USA, Article 8, 1–10. <https://doi.org/10.1145/3587216.3587224>
 [^2]: Nikolai Kudasov, Renata Shakirova, Egor Shalagin, Karina Tyulebaeva.
-2024. _Free Foil: Generating Efficient and Scope-Safe Abstract Syntax._ To appear in ICCQ 2024. <https://arxiv.org/abs/2405.16384>
+2024. _Free Foil: Generating Efficient and Scope-Safe Abstract Syntax._ 4th International Conference on Code Quality (ICCQ), Innopolis, Russian Federation, 2024, pp. 1-16 <http://doi.org/10.1109/ICCQ60895.2024.10576867> (arXiv version at <https://arxiv.org/abs/2405.16384>)
 [^3]: Nikolai Kudasov. _Free Monads, Intrinsic Scoping, and Higher-Order Preunification._ To appear in TFP 2024. <https://arxiv.org/abs/2204.05653>